Archive What to Do When Your Child Is Cyberbullied?

 How Does Safes Prevent Cyberbullying?

-Using Safes parental control app, you can pair your child’s devices, including phones, tablets, and computers, with your own devices.
-This way, you’d be able to receive reports about your child’s activity on their devices.
-You’d be notified when they install a new app.
+Using the Safes parental control app, you can pair your child’s devices, including phones, tablets, and computers, with your own devices.
+This way, you’ll be able to receive reports about your child’s online activity on their devices and limit their time online.
+You’ll be notified when they install a new app.
 Moreover, you’d be able to block apps that you find inappropriate.
 Some apps come with a web panel that your child can access without installing an app.
 In that case, you can block web panels’ URLs (website addresses).
 You can make all these settings remotely, right from your phone or computer, without touching your child’s devices.

 If you find Safes helpful and wish to try it, feel free to download it from our website and benefit from a 14-day free trial with premium features.